-Generally, the Nonlinear Autoregressive Moving Average (NARMA) neural network model has been applied successfully for identifying and controlling different types of the dynamic systems, George and Basu, 2012, such as:

-George, 2008, utilized the application of NARMA-L2 controller for the speed control of Separately Excited DC Motor by using the conventional controllers and compared the performance of the proposed controller based on NARMA-L2 neural network with the traditional one which is sim-power systems based chopper controller DC motor model and simulated model by using MATLAB toolbox to modeling the system and the NARMA-L2 controller has eliminated the chopper and it's control circuit also it was capable to regulate the speed about the rated value.
-Also, Valluru, et al., 2012, compared the implementation of the NARMA-L2 Neuro controller with the conventional PID controller, for speed regulation of the series connected DC motor.
-NARMA-L2 controller showed that, excellent speed tracking performance with no overshoot.
+Generally, the Nonlinear Autoregressive Moving Average (NARMA) neural network model has been applied successfully for identifying and controlling different types of the dynamic systems, George and Basu, 2012, such as: George, 2008, utilized the application of NARMA-L2 for the speed control of Separately Excited DC Motor using the conventional controllers and compared the performance of the suggested controller which is a NARMA-L2 neural network with the traditional one which is sim-power systems based chopper controller DC motor model.
+Using MATLAB toolbox, the models are simulated and the system modeling is prepared, and in the result, the NARMA-L2 controller has eliminated the chopper and its control circuit also was capable of regulating the speed about the rated value.
+Also, the authors, Valluru, et al., 2012, compared the execution of the NRMA-L2 Neuro controller with the conventional PID controller, for regulating the speed of a DC motor connected in series.
+The NARMA-L2 controller showed an excellent speed tracking performance with no overshoot.

-Hua-Min, et al., 2011, proposed off-line trained NARMA-L2 neural network to identify the forward dynamics of the nonlinear non-minimum phase system Unmanned Aerial Vehicle (UAV).
+Hua-Min, et al., 2011, proposed an off-line trained NARMA-L2 neural network to identify the forward dynamics of the nonlinear non-minimum phase system of Unmanned Aerial Vehicle (UAV).
 The identification is done by redefining and inverting the output to force the real output to approximately track the desired trajectory.
 A good tracking performance results were achieved by using the proposed control scheme.
-Putrus, 2011, used different control strategies jacketed Continuous Stirred Tank Reactor (CSTR) which were conventional feedback control (PI and PID) and neural network (NARMA-L2, and NN Predictive) controller in order to develop the dynamic behavior and control where was done through utilizing two methods for finding the optimum parameters.
+The author, Putrus, 2011, used different control strategies for jacketed Continuous Stirred Tank Reactor (CSTR) which were conventional feedback control (PI and PID) and neural network (NARMA-L2, and NN Predictive) controller in order to develop the dynamic behavior and the control was done through utilizing two methods for finding the optimum parameters.
 The results showed that NARMA-L2 is the best controller and it is better than the NN Predictive in terms of Mean Square Error (MSE).
-Also, Jeyachandran and Rajaram, 2014, showed that in controlling of the CSTR process NARMA-L2 neural controller is faster and has good setpoint tracking capability as compared with the predictive neural and Neuro-Fuzzy controllers.
+Also, the authors Jeyachandran and Rajaram, 2014, showed that in controlling the CSTR process, the NARMA-L2 neural controller is faster and has good setpoint tracking capability as it is compared with the predictive neural and Neuro-Fuzzy controllers.
 Kananai and Chancharoen, 2012, proposed a stiff PD with the NARMA-L2 controller for a nonlinear arm of the robot mechanical system in order to give a good tracking accuracy.
-Pedro and Ekoru, 2013 compared the performance of NARMA-L2 controller with a passive linear controller for the vehicle suspension system.
-The results showed that the NARMA-L2-based active vehicle suspension system performed better than the passive vehicle suspension system.
-In addition to that, Fourati and Baklouti, 2015 showed that controlling a bioreactor system by NARMA-L2 neural control strategy was better than the use of the direct inverse neural controller where NARMA-L2 was able to take care of nonlinear aspect and remove the output static error as well as it has a better trajectory tracking ability.
+The authors Pedro and Ekoru,